lvbn/Tramonto/README.md

 Provides an overview of products and categories, providing the user with a starting point.
 ### * products page:
 Users can browse through products.
 Only the price is displayed below the product image.
 The client's preference is to follow a highly minimalistic approach.
+### * product details page:
+All details of the product are shown on this page, allowing the user to select color and size if the product offers that possibility.
 ### * Shopping Cart:
 - The shopping cart floats to the right.
 - Is accessible anywhere in the application in order to allow the customer to keep track of it without interrupting the shopping flow, increasing sales and providing a better user experience.
 - It is also resizable for the convenience of the user's screen.
+- - ### * Payment Page:
+Stripe provides a checkout page, where the total value can be checked before choosing a payment method and proceeding to payment.

 ## Available Scripts